There was an error with your log in

 • All mandatory gear can be rented if you don’t have your own.
 You can rent:

-• Avalanche safety pack, including backpack, beacon, shovel and probe from your guiding service for an additional fee
+• Avalanche safety pack, including backpack, beacon, shovel and probe (from your guides).

-• Alpine touring or telemark skis, touring boots and poles can be rented from various ski rental places in Bludenz/St. Anton.
+• Alpine touring or telemark skis, touring boots and poles (from various ski rental places in Bludenz/St. Anton).

 • Group sizes and pricing